openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 13. Admission plugin uses the workload types on the workloads CR to decide when to mutate pods.
 14. CRI-O sees pods with workload annotations and uses the resource request to set cpushares but not cpuset.
+See the [Risks section](#risks-and-mitigations) for details of the effects this may have on the cluster.
 15. User installs the performance-addon-operator into the cluster.
 16. User creates PerformanceProfiles and adds them to the cluster.
 17. PAO generates new MachineConfigs, adding the cpuset information